-- In insulin infusion pumps. - If the compatible insulin injector pen is dropped, damaged or crushed, there is a risk of leakage of insulin. - If it hasn't been stored correctly or been frozen. - If it does not appear water clear and colour less. - If the liquid appears cloudy or has some suspended impurities.
+- In insulin infusion pumps. - If the compatible insulin injector pen is dropped, damaged or crushed, there is a risk of leakage of insulin. - If it hasn't been stored correctly or been frozen. - If it's not uniformly white and cloudy when it's re-suspended.